 The Executive Director participates in a defined contribution plan.
 The annual company contribution is 20% of base salary paid during the year.
+Therefore, the contribution made in 2020 was lower than in 2019 due to the voluntary base salary reduction described in section B.6.
+Due to the voluntary base salary reduction described in section B.6, the contribution made in 2020 was lower than in 2019.
 The company contributions are conditioned upon the Executive Director making his own personal contributions to the scheme which are deducted from his base salary.